palmettos/neat-cython/README.md

 This is a fork of [neat-python](https://github.com/CodeReclaimers/neat-python) which was created by [CodeReclaimers](https://github.com/CodeReclaimers).
 I am not a contributor to the original project.
 This repository differs from the original project only in that it contains compilable [Cython](https://cython.org/) optimizations in performance-critical modules.

+All existing APIs and documentation are functionally equivalent.

 ## About ##

 NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural